infinum/frontend-handbook/React/Recipes/How to build core component.md

 );
 ```

+### When this is OK?

+When we are building a small one-off components which doesn't contain a lot of code and we are not sharing it across components.

+### Why this approach can become a problem?

+This example is not so bad as it seems at firs, but as this component grows and things are added inline style will become a problem.
 Problem with inline styles is that they can easily clutter the code and decrease readability.
 When that happens we need to find a way to fix this problem.